 - At the beginning of the academic year, all new students are instructed to complete the online Amazing Race survey about E-chug alcohol abuse prevention.
-The survey introduces students to terms, prevention scenarios, school policies, and their rights and responsibilities regarding illicit drugs and alcohol. - Illicit drugs and alcohol policy knowledge for faculty and staff are required components of the new hire orientation process for all new employees. - Presentations during New Student Orientation Launch Week, New International Student Orientation, and New First Year and Transfer Students Orientation: Back to School drug and alcohol safety tips and alcohol abuse prevention presentations.
+The survey introduces students to terms, prevention scenarios, school policies, and their rights and responsibilities regarding illicit drugs and alcohol. - Illicit drugs and alcohol policy knowledge for faculty and staff are required components of the new hire orientation process for all new employees. - Presentations during Welcome (Fall and Spring), New International Student Orientation, and New First Year and Transfer Students Orientation: Back to School drug and alcohol safety tips and alcohol abuse prevention.